-The PRA may have regard to any relevant guidance or other materials provided by it, the FCA, any predecessor regulators, and/or the FRC, whether in the form of general guidance issued publicly or advice given to particular auditors or actuaries.
+13 The PRA may have regard to any relevant guidance or other materials provided by it, the FCA, any predecessor regulators, and/or the FRC, whether in the form of general guidance issued publicly or advice given to particular auditors or actuaries.
 For example, where this helps to illustrate ways in which an auditor or actuary can comply (or could at the relevant time have complied) with relevant regulatory requirements or the standards of behaviour expected of them.

-See in this regard the memorandum of understanding between the FCA and the PRA (the 'MoU') as may be amended or supplemented from time to time.
+14 See in this regard the memorandum of understanding between the FCA and the PRA (the 'MoU') as may be amended or supplemented from time to time.

-7. Other considerations that may be relevant include the approach of the PRA in any similar previous cases.15
+- 58 The PRA's approach to enforcement: statutory statements of policy and procedure August 2018 - 7.
+Other considerations that may be relevant include the approach of the PRA in any similar previous cases.
+15